1994 United States Senate election in Virginia: Campaign

 In his failed bid to unseat Robb, North raised $20.3 million in a single year through nationwide direct mail solicitations, telemarketing, fundraising events, and contributions from major donors.
 About $16 million of that amount was from direct mail alone.
 This was the biggest accumulation of direct mail funds for a statewide campaign to that date, and it made North the top direct mail political fundraiser in the country in 1994.
+In contrast, by late October, Robb had raised just $4.5 million, and Coleman had raised just over $400,000.